|What is the best way to save tax? These tax saving tips may help||

 24. Extract profits from a business by getting the company to buy back your shares, again taking advantage of lower Capital Gains Tax rates.

-25. In a liquidation shareholders are entitled to what’s left after everyone is paid – this is taxable at 33% rather than at 41% plus PRSI plus USC.
+25. In a liquidation shareholder is entitled to what’s left after everyone is paid – this is taxable at 33% rather than at 40% plus PRSI plus USC.
 If you have funds in a limited company which is no longer trading, you can liquidate the company and you as the shareholder are entitled to the money left after all liabilities are paid.
 As Irish tax tip

 27. Maintenance to an ex-spouse is tax-deductible for you (but taxable for them )

 28. Do any transfers that you plan to so as part of deed of separation with your soon-to-be ex-spouse.
 There may not be another chance to do tax-free transfers as while they are your spouse the transfers are non-taxable.

 29. Use a credit card or debit card for small business expenses where possible to cut down on ‘lost’ cash expenses.
 You can also use the credit card statement as a reminder of where you went and what you did ( but make sure pay the balance off every month by direct debit ).
 There is a little extra bookkeeping involved but it should be worth it even in the short term.